The DOs and DON’Ts of strong brand positioning

 Yes, but when it comes to positioning that familiarity is actually a liability.
 Like psychotherapy, dentistry and marriage counseling, the do-it-yourself approach is not going to work even though you’re closest to the subject matter.
 What you are actually paying your psychotherapist, dentist, marriage counselor and brand-positioning consultant for is distance that translates into greater experience, objectivity, and perspective that you can’t achieve on your own.

-These five tips can help you avoid common mistakes when developing a positioning strategy for your brand.
+These five tips can help you avoid common mistakes when developing your brand positioning strategy .
 Of course there is a lot more required to develop a strong position so be sure to find a sparring partner who is up to the task.
 Creating your positioning statement and strategy may be hard work at first, but it will seem well worth it as you see how it streamlines your day-today brand management efforts and delivers results.

 Like this post?
 You'll find more marketing insights in my new book: International Brand Strategy: A guide to achieving global brand growth, now available from booksellers globally.
 Order your copy here.